ibm-mas/ansible-devops/docs/playbooks/backup-restore.md

 `MASBR_BACKUP_SCHEDULE="0 1 * * 1-5"`

 By default, the k8s CronJob use UTC time zone, so maybe you want to set the Cron expression based on your local [time zone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 You can set the environment variable `MASBR_BACKUP_TIMEZONE` for this.

+### Restore
+The playbooks are switched to restore mode by setting `MASBR_ACTION` to `restore`.
+You **must** specify the `MASBR_RESTORE_FROM_VERSION` environment variable to indicate which version of the backup files to use.

+In the case of restoring from an incremental backup, the corresponding full backup will be restored first before continuing to restore the incremental backup.

 ### Storage
 You need to set the environment variable `MASBR_STORAGE_TYPE` before you perform a backup or restore job.
 This variable indicates what type of storage systems that you are using for saving the backup files.
 Currently, it supports below types: